mjbots/moteus/docs/reference.md

 system will work terminated only on one side.
 However, when runs become longer than 0.5m, you will likely need to terminate both ends.
-This can be done by crimping a 120 ohm resistor into a JST PH3 connector and connecting it to the open data connector.
+This can be done by crimping a 120 ohm resistor into a JST PH3 connector and connecting it to the open data connector or by purchasing a CAN terminating cable.

-NOTE 2: Ground may not be necessary, only one path through ground in a system should exist to avoid ground loops.
-In a typical robot application with a common ground, that role is filled by the power ground.
-However, in desktop applications, it may be appropriate to connect the CAN ground if the device power supply is otherwise isolated.

 ### JST ZH-6 SWD ###